 I’ve mentioned a few times by now that manga can be long.
 Series’ like One Piece and My Hero Academia go on and on.
 It’s rough on your wallet and your free time.

-Starting with something that can be bought and enjoyed without much stress is a very smart move.
+Starting your journey of reading manga with something that can be bought and enjoyed without much stress is a very smart move.
 But you also want something that’s quality manga, not just something short for the sake of it.

 Thus, Death Note.
 This series is hailed as one of the best.
 It remains a firm favourite amongst countless manga fans.
 And it is a series in just twelve volumes, rather than hundreds.
 It’s a short, contained, but thrilling drama with some fun fantastical elements.